Blood and Horse Droppings*

 Imitation is the sincerest form of flattery and I hope that all will recognise this.

 My thanks are due to Phil Jones for endless proofreading, suggestions, and the creation of the army lists for each historical battle.
-Also to Mark Bretherton for late playtesting and close reading of the text.
+Also to Mark Bretherton and Neil Grant for late playtesting and close reading of the text.

 Next